 Yes, you can freeze Kashmiri chicken and prawn curry.
 Just allow it to cool, then pack it into a rigid plastic container and freeze for up to three months.
 Because the frozen prawns have been cooked they are perfectly safe to freeze again.

-To use, allow to defrost in the refrigerator then heat either in a pan on the stove or in the microwave.
+To use, allow the curry to defrost in the refrigerator then heat it either in a pan on the stove or in the microwave.
 Eat immediately and do not refreeze.

 The defrosted Kashmiri curry should be kept in the refrigerator and eaten within 24 hours of being defrosted.